erik-gunnarsson/msc-thesis/README.md

 ## Results Storage

-The old output-folder structure has been retired.

-Current convention:

 - active first results -> `results/core/`
 - active diagnostics and appendix tables -> `results/secondary/`
 - exploration/audit artifacts -> `results/exploration/wiod_feasibility/`
 - migrated legacy output snapshot -> `results/archive/`

-## Notes

-- The active branch does not include the bucket-model workflow anymore.
-- Bucket scripts and outputs were removed here to keep the thesis workflow focused and readable.
-- If you need the removed heterogeneity branch for examiner questions or historical reference, use the archived branch `bucket-archive-pre-cleanup`.